 Hidden Springs Trail is the longest loop trail in the park, averaging 2.5 hours to complete.
 The varying terrain includes a lovely section of oak-hickory forest as well as glades and cedar woodlands.
 There are a couple of wet weather surface streams, a rarity in the park where most water remains underground.
 Near the halfway point, the trail crosses one of these streams twice and passes by a deep round sinkhole for which the trail is named.
 Listen for the sound of water gurgling through limestone passages below.
 A portion of this trail slips onto state forest land, crossing old county roads and passing through reclaimed home sites.
 Benches along the trail allow hikers a chance to rest and enjoy the quiet forest.
 Hidden Springs Trail crosses Cedar Forest Road twice.
 Please use caution.
 The trailhead is located across from the picnic shelter parking lot on Stables Lane just off Cedar Forest Road.

 Limestone Sinks Trail - 0.40 Miles - Easy - As its name implies, the Limestone Sinks Trail showcases several unique karst features associated with limestone including variously shaped sinkholes, outcrops and a rockhouse.
 One highlight is a very old, very large, and fantastically burled chinkapin oak tree.
 There are two connections to nearby Hidden Springs Trail.
-The trail’s small parking area sits at the Cedar Forest Road juncture across from the pool parking lot.
+The trail’s small parking area sits at the Cedar Forest Road juncture across from the large parking lot near the former swimming pool.
 Limestone Sinks is the shortest loop trail in the park.